patooz/alx-higher_level_programming/0x0A-python-inheritance/README.md

 7-base_geometry.py - a class BaseGeometry (based on 6-base_geometry.py).
 8-rectangle.py - a class Rectangle that inherits from BaseGeometry (7-base_geometry.py) 9-rectangle.py - a class Rectangle that inherits from BaseGeometry (7-base_geometry.py).
+10-square.py - a class Square that inherits from Rectangle (9-rectangle.py